elusivecodes/FrostCore/README.md

 Find the first element with a specific class.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object, and will default to the current context (document).
+- `className` is a string indicating the class name to search for.

 ```
 const element = core.findOneByClass(className);
 const descendent = core.findOneByClass(nodes, className);
 ```

 Find all elements with a specific ID.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object, and will default to the current context (document).
+- `id` is a string indicating the id to search for.

 ```
 const elements = core.findById(id);